Configure Private Networking for USM Agents

 Unified Stream Manager (USM) requires a secure, private network connection between your Confluent Platform cluster and Confluent Cloud that uses AWS PrivateLink.
-When you use AWS PrivateLink, you can only access your Confluent Cloud resources from your private endpoints.
-This ensures that all metadata is transmitted over a private channel without exposure to the public internet.
+With AWS PrivateLink, your Confluent Cloud resources are only accessible from private endpoints in your VPC, so all metadata is transmitted over a private channel without exposure to the public internet.

-You can create a new private network or use an existing private network.
+You can create a new private network or use an existing one.

 Confluent Cloud uses the following private networking resources for registering Confluent Platform clusters.
 These resources are regional and do not map to specific availability zones.

-You can establish PrivateLink connectivity by using the Confluent Cloud Console, Confluent REST API, Confluent CLI, or Terraform.
+You can create the gateway and access point by using the Confluent Cloud Console, Confluent REST API, Confluent CLI, or Terraform.

 The overall process consists of the following steps:

-- In Confluent Cloud, create a PrivateLinkAttachmentConnection (access point) for your endpoint.
+In Confluent Cloud, create an access point for your endpoint.

 The setup wizard in the Confluent Cloud guides you through this process.

-If you have an existing AWS PrivateLink connection for Confluent Cloud account and have previously configured a private network using these Use AWS PrivateLink for Serverless Products on Confluent Cloud, you can select that existing network from the wizard and proceed to the next section.
+If you have an existing AWS PrivateLink connection for your Confluent Cloud account and have previously configured a private network using these AWS PrivateLink instructions, you can select that existing network from the wizard and proceed to the next section.

-- Cross-region AWS PrivateLink Attachment Connections are not supported.
+Cross-region AWS access point resources are not supported.

 The following list shows the supported AWS regions, grouped geographically.